opnfv/kvmfornfv/docs/release/configguide/scenariomatrix.rst

 can provide all scenarios, the practical challenge of achieving that goal for any given feature and release results in some disparity.

-Danube scenario overeview
+Euphrates scenario overeview
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The following table provides an overview of the installation tools and available scenario's in the Danube release of OPNFV.
+The following table provides an overview of the installation tools and available scenario's in the Euphrates release of OPNFV.

 Scenario status is indicated by a weather pattern icon.
 All scenarios listed with a weather pattern are possible to deploy and run in your environment or a Pharos lab,